jimjonesbr/rdf_fdw/README.md

 Expressions using `LIKE` and `ILIKE` - or their equivalent operators `~~` and `~~*` -  are converted to [REGEX](https://www.w3.org/TR/sparql11-query/#func-regex) filters in SPARQL.
 It is important to notice that pattern matching operations using `LIKE`/`ILIKE` only support the wildcards `%` and `_`, and therefore only these characters will be translated to their `REGEX` equivalents.
 Any other character that might be potentially used as a wildcard in `REGEX`, such as `^`, `|` or `$`,  will be escaped.

+> [!NOTE]
+> These pattern matching operators do not support nondeterministic collations.
+If required, apply a different collation to the expression to work around this limitation.

 ### Pushdown Examples

  Foreign table columns with the option `literaltype`